comradelouis-ftj/Air-Quality-Dashboard-and-Forecasting/docs/README.md

 ## 📱 Key Web App Features and Functionalities

 1. **Dashboard Page**: A dashboard showing details on weather condition and a summary of PM 2.5 levels across an interval of time, aggregated by hour.
 The specific region and time interval may be chosen by the user via a dropdown selection bar in the dshboard page.
 2. **Prediction Page**: A streamlit form which allows users to select a specific region in London using a dropdown selection bar.
-When selected, the app would forecasts for PM 2.5 readings for the next three hours.
+When selected, the app would forecasts for PM 2.5 readings for the next six hours.

 ---

 ## 🧠 Model Layer Details
+**LSTM Model**
 1. **Input Layer:** Composed of 2 different layers, numerical input (past PM 2.5 and weather readings) and categorical input (forecast horizon and location id).
 2. **Numerical Model Layer**: Passes numerical values into a Conv1d layer to extract local patterns, which is then passed into an LSTM & attention layer (to learn historical patterns), and then normalized then applied to a global max pooling layer to only highlight certain units/neurons with relatively high spikes.
-3. **Categorical Embeddings Layer**: Processes static features (location id and forecast horizon) using two embedding layers (one for each features), which is then combined for later processing.
+3. **Categorical Embeddings Layer**: Processes static features (location id) using one embedding layer.
 4. **Output Layer**: Consists of Dense layers, which first concatenates (combines) outputs from the numerical model and categorical embedding layers.
 There are two Dense layers, and in between there is a dropout layers to stabilize the outputs, which is fed to the latter dense layer.
-This last dense layer is the one that outputs the forecast.
+This last dense layer is the one that outputs the 6-hour forecast.
+5. **KEY CHANGE FROM PREVIOUS VERSION**: The newest model outputs a 6-hour forecast, instead of singular forecast based on input horizon digit.
+As such, the embedding layer now only takes one input, the location id.
+Other than these changess, the model architecture remains the same.

+**TFT (Temporal Fusion Transformer)** - utilized as an attempt to improve on the LSTM model, utilizing a model which is optimized for multi-horizon time-series forecasting.
+Performance of this model is, unfortunately, not bettwe than the LSTM model when using the same data inputs and preprocessing methods.
+As such, the deployed model in streamlit still utilizes the LSTM model.

 Note: further details could be viewed in the modelling.ipynb notebook, on the modelling section